MathOnco/Mistic/Readme.md

 * In the Mistic folder, navigate to /user_inputs folder to upload input files:
   * ```Mistic_code/code/user_inputs/```
   * Use the /figures folder to upload the multiplexed images
-  * Use the /metadata folder to upload the imaging markers of interest as Markers_ids.csv
+  * Use the /metadata folder to upload the imaging markers of interest as Markers_ids.csv and markers.csv.
+    * For the Stack Montage option, only the markers.csv file is required.
   * (Optional) Use the /metadata folder to
     * Upload image tSNE co-ordinates as X_imagetSNE.csv
+      * If no user-generated tSNE co-ordinates are provided, Mistic will generate a set of random coordinates to render the images
     * Upload image metadata such as
       * Cluster labels as Cluster_categories.csv
       * Patient_ids as Patient_ids.csv